What are the different characteristics of client auth certificate signing for mTLS?

 - are certificate extensions applicable to client authentication?

-- What’s to stop a client certificate being passed off as legitimate by a different client?
+- what’s to stop a client certificate being passed off as legitimate by a different client?

-- What are the conceptual characteristic differences between the following client certificate signing approaches:
+- what are the conceptual characteristic differences between the following client certificate signing approaches:

 - self-signed